Tithe – A BIG FAT DIRTY LIE EXPOSED

-Then ask them to point out any example.
+Then ask them to point out an example.
 There are ONLY 3 people or groups of people in the bible who tithed.
 Abraham.
-Israelite’s (under OLD Testament law).
+Israelites (under the OLD Testament law).
 Pharisees.

 If you were to emulate any of them this is what it would look like: